carlosal1015/infomath/content/docs/free_software_for_scientific_computing.md

 "*Ayam currently runs on Unix (Linux, IRIX, FreeBSD tested), Win32 (Win95-Win2000, XP), and Mac **OS** X (Aqua and X11)*"

-"*Ayam features at a glance :*"
+"*Ayam features at a glance :*

-*   RIB (RenderMan Interface Bytestream) export and import.
+*   *RIB (RenderMan Interface Bytestream) export and import.*
-*   Support for NURBS curves and (trimmed) NURBS surfaces, Boxes, Quadrics (Sphere, Disk, Cylinder, Cone, Hyperboloid, Paraboloid, and
+*   *Support for NURBS curves and (trimmed) NURBS surfaces, Boxes, Quadrics (Sphere, Disk, Cylinder, Cone, Hyperboloid, Paraboloid, and
-    Torus), CSG, MetaBalls, Patch Meshes, Polygonal Meshes, and Subdivision Surfaces.
+    Torus), CSG, MetaBalls, Patch Meshes, Polygonal Meshes, and Subdivision Surfaces.*
-*   NURBS modelling includes normal and interpolating curves as well as extrude, revolve, sweep, birail, skin and gordon objects with caps, holes, and bevels.
+*   *NURBS modelling includes normal and interpolating curves as well as extrude, revolve, sweep, birail, skin and gordon objects with caps, holes, and bevels.*
-*   Custom objects that may freely implement their representations (using OpenGL and RIB) and even small GUIs to edit their type specific parameters may be written by the user and dynamically loaded at runtime.
+*   *Custom objects that may freely implement their representations (using OpenGL and RIB) and even small GUIs to edit their type specific parameters may be written by the user and dynamically loaded at runtime.*
-*   Scripting interface: Tcl.
+*   *Scripting interface: Tcl.*
-*   Misc: instancing, arbitrary number of modeling views, object clipboard, independent property clipboard, console, n-level undo.
+*   *Misc: instancing, arbitrary number of modeling views, object clipboard, independent property clipboard, console, n-level undo.*"

 *  Web: [http://ayam.sourceforge.net/](http://ayam.sourceforge.net/)
 *  Documentation: [http://ayam.sourceforge.net/#docsl](http://ayam.sourceforge.net/#docsl)